Visit Istanbul: Princes’s Islands

-The Prince Islands (Adalar in Turkish) are an archipelago in the Sea of Marmara, they are a small haven of peace in Istanbul and a perfect place to relax and enjoy nature.
+The Princes’ Islands (“Adalar” in Turkish) are an archipelago in the Sea of Marmara, they are a small haven of peace in Istanbul and a perfect place to relax and enjoy nature.

-The four main islands of the archipelago (Büyükada, Heybeliada, Burgazada and Kinaliada) are accessible by ferry from Kabatas on the European coast, and Kadikoy and Bostanci from the Asian side.
-You can find on this link the ferry schedules:
+The four main islands of the archipelago are Büyükada, Heybeliada, Burgazada, and Kinaliada.
+They are accessible by ferry from Beşiktaş, Eminönü, and Kabataş from the European side, and Kadıköy and Bostancı from the Asian side.

-One of the interesting aspects of the Prince islands is that the archipelago is a real ethnic and cultural mix, each island has a majority religious community.
-Kinaliada was the holiday resort of Armenian bishops and Armenian from Istanbul, Burgazada was a village of Greek fishermen, Heybeliada was the island of Turkish and Greek “bourgeoisie” of Constantinople, and finally the biggest island, Buyukada, was popular among Jews and European from Istanbul, although each community is present on the island.
-You can still find on all the islands many active synagogues, churches and mosques.
+One of the interesting aspects of the Princes’ Islands is that the archipelago is a real ethnic and cultural mix, each island has a majority religious community.
+Kınalıada was the holiday resort of Armenian bishops and Armenian from Istanbul, Burgazada was a village of Greek fishermen, Heybeliada was the island of Turkish and Greek “bourgeoisie” of Constantinople, and finally, the biggest island, Büyükada, was popular among Jews and European from Istanbul, although each community is present on the island.
+You can still find on all the islands many active synagogues, churches, and mosques.

-You can move around by boat (vapur) for free between the islands, the ferrys are stopping in each main island, so you just have to get on board.
+You can move around by boat (vapur) for free between the islands, the ferries are stopping in each main island, so you just have to get on board.

-Burgaz is the third largest island of the archipelago, it is a quiet island that was populated by Greek citizens of the Ottoman Empire.
-The island is called in Turkish Burgaz and Antigoni in Greek, the name comes from Demetrius I, one of the successors of Alexander the Great who built a fortress named after his father Antigonus.
-Burgaz means ” fortress “in Turkish.
+Burgaz is the third-largest island of the archipelago, it is a quiet island that was populated by Greek citizens of the Ottoman Empire.
+The island is called in Turkish Burgaz and Antigoni in Greek, the name comes from Demetrius I, one of the successors of Alexander the Great who built a fortress named after his father Antigonus (Burgaz means “fortress”).

-Kınalı is the smallest of the four main islands of the archipelago and the least forested.
-Kinaliada means the island (Ada) henna (Kina), in reference to the color of waters that bathes the island.
+Kınalıada is the smallest of the four main islands of the archipelago and the least forested.
+Kınaliada means the island (ada) and henna (kına), in reference to the color of waters that bathes the island.